loadingio/ldquery/README.md

       .catch (e) -> # use e.data to get raw response from fetch `

-Yet it accepts one additional ldQuery option:
+Yet it accepts one additional ldquery option:

  * progress({percent, val, len}): a callback function accepting progress information as an object
    - percent: 0 ~ 1, 1 = finished.